Schuylkill River Trail Section in Berks Closed for Construction

 Whittaker Bridge Construction is Underway

-UNION TWP – The Schuylkill River Trail near Monocacy Station in Berks County will close beginning Monday, Feb.
-1, for the construction of the Richard P. Whittaker, M.D.
+UNION TWP – The Schuylkill River Trail near Monocacy Station in Berks County is CLOSED for the construction of the Richard P. Whittaker, M.D.
 Memorial Bridge.
-The trail will be closed between the trail access across from the Fork & Ale restaurant and approximately 600 feet east of the bridge construction site.
-FOR A MAP OF THE CLOSURE AREA, CLICK HERE
+The trail is closed a few 100 feet west of Route 724 (E. Main Street) where a small bridge goes over Six Penny Creek, and is also closed approximately 600 feet east of Route 724.
+SRG prohibits users from crossing the construction site during this closure period.

 The contractor for the pedestrian bridge is Susquehanna Supply Co.
 Construction is expected to last until August.
 This section will be closed throughout the project to allow construction vehicles to transport materials.
 The traffic of such vehicles will disrupt the trail surface, making it unsafe for users during this time.
 The contractor will resurface the trail after the project is complete.